Banned From Election, Putin Foe Navalny Pursues Politics By Other Means

 Navalny said his main challenge isn't so much overcoming apathy as the belief imposed from above that nothing can be changed: "That's the basis of Putin's regime."

 Putin is afraid because he knows his legendary 80 percent approval ratings are possible only in a political vacuum where there is no competition, Navalny said.
-His presidential campaign claims that it had signed up more than 200,000 volunteers and had opened 81 offices nationwide.
+His presidential campaign claims that it signed up more than 200,000 volunteers and opened 81 offices nationwide.

 What kind of threat Navalny really poses to Putin, 65, who has run Russia for 18 years, is open to debate.